JacieChao/longhorn-tests-wiki/Manual-Test-Plan.md

 1. Check the contents of the attached volumes are good.
 2. Manager cannot do anything about the attached volumes except detaching it.
 3. Manager cannot live-upgrade the attached volumes if the version is incompatible.
-4. Manager can detach the volume.
-5. Manager cannot reattach an existing volume without upgrading the engine image to a manager supported version.
+4. Manager cannot reattach an existing volume, until the user has upgraded the engine image to a manager supported version.
-6. After offline or online (live) engine upgrade, check the contents of the volumes are valid.
+5. After offline or online (live) engine upgrade, check the contents of the volumes are valid.